 The authors declare that they have no known competing financial interests or personal relationships that could have appeared to influence the work reported in this paper.
-European Journal of Surgical Oncology xxx (xxxx) xxx

 Appendix A. Patient information specific to biological or synthetic mesh-assisted implant reconstruction

 Written patient information should include: